 Your nose’s “filter”

 The small hairs in your nose are there to help block dust and other allergens from passing through your nose.
+Your nose hair also contains a thin layer of mucus coated on it.
+This sounds accidental, but it is a tool your nose hair uses to more easily catch allergens going through your nose.

 If you pluck out or significantly trim your nose hair you expose yourself to the possibility that additional allergens will flow into your lungs.
 Some individuals can experience a heightened risk of asthma because of this.